Yannpink/pinksale-knowledge/Press Release.md

 This document lists press release service providers and contact information for discounts.

 ## Contact Information
-- Contact Saul Pink (https://t.me/SaulPink) for better discounts.
+- Contact Saul Pink - The owner of Pinksale (https://t.me/SaulPink) for better discounts.

 ## Service Providers
 Listed by coverage and price: